Tuesday, September 18, 2012

 It still rattled me, though, because something like that went on during my watch.
 Just goes to show that a manager never truly knows what happens once he walks out the door.
 That’s why having quality assistants is so important.
 No matter how you slice it, when you talk about retail work, it’s only a “real job” for the manager.
 For everyone else, it’s just a way to put some money in their pockets.
 Getting a bunch of kids to care about the success of the store is exceedingly difficult.
 It’s not something I think I ever really mastered.

 It’s a real tightrope walk to tread the line between keeping a good rapport with the staff without getting so close that they lose respect for your position.
-I learned that while want to be friendly and you don’t want to be mean, it’s not a terrible idea for them to stay just a little bit afraid of you.
+I learned that while you want to be friendly and you don’t want to be mean, it’s not a terrible idea for them to stay just a little bit afraid of you.
 You’d like to think that if you just remained reasonable and friendly, your people would never do anything to screw you.
-But every so often, you have show a little bite, just to keep everyone in line.
+But every so often, you have to show a little bite, just to keep everyone in line.

 The trials and tribulations of this retail manager will continue with Part 4 – Escape from the Mall.